Features and Benefits

 - Shutdown mode

-For precision performance, the ADHV4702-1 has a 170 dB typical open-loop gain (AOL) and a 160 dB typical common-mode rejection ratio (CMRR), as shown in Figure 2.
+For precision performance, the ADHV4702-1 has a 170 dB typical open-loop gain (AOL) and a 160 dB typical common-mode rejection ratio (CMRR).
 The ADHV4702-1 also has a 2 μV/°C maximum input offset voltage (VOS) drift and an 8 nV/√Hz input voltage noise.

 The exceptional dc precision of the ADHV4702-1 is complemented by excellent dynamic performance with a small signal bandwidth of 10 MHz and a slew rate of 74 V/μs.
 The ADHV4702-1 has an output current of 20 mA typical.